richard-warren/barFancy/README.md

 ![](exampleImages/bar4.png)

 ## options
-Here are the default values for the options that can be passed in as Name-Value pairs:
+Here are the options that can be passed in as Name-Value pairs, along with their default values:
 ```
 % bar settings
 s.showBars = true;            % add vertical bars instead of just horizontal line at mean for each condition